rpagab/ALNS-for-bus-timetabling/README.md

 a Department of Technology, Management and Economics, Technical University of Denmark, Denmark b Lancaster University Management School, Lancaster University, United Kingdom

-The current version contains the input data, the parameter settings and the raw results.
-The future version will include the Julia source code.

 # Description

 We developed a metaheuristic solution method to solve the model proposed by Lee et al. (2022).
-This is an acyclic bus timetabling problem with time-dependent travel time and demand data.
+The model is an acyclic bus timetabling problem with time-dependent travel time and demand data.
+The solution method is an Adaptive Large Neighbourhood Search matheuristic accounting for computation times in operator selection.

 # Input data

 The study focuses on three bus lines operating within the metropolitan area of Copenhagen, Denmark.
 These lines, designated 1A, 2A, and 3A, represented some of the most prominent bus routes in the city.
 We employ a dataset comprising the Danish Rejsekort smart card transactions from 2014.

 A total of nine instances were produced based on this network.
 Each instance is named by one letter S, M or L and one number 1, 2 or 3.
 The letter indicates if the instance size is Small, Medium or Large.
 Files related to input data are in folder data.

 Folder data includes files config_S, config_M, and config_L that contains parameters common to all instances of the same size(durations are in minutes):
 - hmin: minimum headway for each bus route